 According to VC firm Backstage Capital, a venture capital fund that invests in startups created by underrepresented individuals, less than 1% of U.S. deals go in favor of LGBTQ business owners.
 With this in mind, it is essential that you have reliable funding resources as a startup.

-Below are some resources specific to LGBTQ+ entrepreneurs.
+Below are some resources specific to LGBTQ+ entrepreneurs and business owners.

 Debt, Venture Capital & Other Equity Funding